 Chapter 8 of the National Health Act contains 16 major items that address activities ranging from the collection of human cells to the limitations of use of these products.
 As with most national-level legislations, the provisions in the National Health Act are broad, non-prescriptive laws and are designed to help establish the basic regulatory framework.
 However, the specific requirements for cellular therapy products have yet to be developed by the Department of Health.

 Like many other countries, certain cellular therapy products may be subject to approval by a regulatory authority before they can be made commercially available.
 In South Africa, certain cellular therapy products may be regulated as a biological medicinal product and would be required to comply with the legal framework in the Medicines and Related Substances Control Act of 1965.
-This legal framework requires that a product meet quality, safety, and efficacy requirements, as determined by the MCC, before is can be introduced into the commercial market.
-To assist applicants and manufacturers with the development and manufacture of biological medicines, the MCC has published guidelines concerning the clinical research and commercialization of biological medicines.
+This legal framework requires that a product meet quality, safety, and efficacy requirements, as determined by the SAHPRA, before is can be introduced into the commercial market.
+To assist applicants and manufacturers with the development and manufacture of biological medicines, the SAHPRA has published guidelines concerning the clinical research and commercialization of biological medicines.